Beezus and Ramona Activities for Third Grade

 On the heels of that discussion, I passed out copies of “Beezus and Ramona” and gave a very brief description of the story and the characters.
 Then we jumped in and read the first chapter.

-While the students read, we discussed the word, “exasperating”.
 This word is used a lot in the book, I knew it was a perfect chance to stretch our vocabulary.
 Our first discussion of this word was mostly about what it meant.
-As we progressed through the book, we studied by Beezus felt that way about Ramona and why the author choose that word over “annoying”.
+As we progressed through the book, we studied how Beezus felt that way about Ramona and why the author chose that word over “annoying”.

 On day two of our close reading, we jumped into chapter two and learned more about these two sisters.
 After finishing the chapter, we created this chart to compare the two girls.